ashwinsingh7/Applied-Econometrics/README.md

-# Applied Econometrics: Modelling the Stock Market in 2020 Using Macroeconomics Variables and Covid-19 Events
+# Applied Econometrics: Modelling the Stock Market in 2020 Using Macroeconomic Variables and Covid-19 Events

 ## Project Overview

 This project investigates the impact of economic variables and the COVID-19 pandemic on the stock market, specifically the S&P 500 index.
-Using econometric modeling, multiple regression models were developed to analyze the relationships between mobility, oil prices, government interventions, and financial indicators during the pandemic.
-The study applies rigorous statistical testing to refine the model and ensure accuracy.
+Using econometric modeling, multiple regression models were developed to analyse the relationships between mobility, oil prices, government interventions, and financial indicators during the pandemic.
+The study uses theoretically-grounded explanatory variables and rigorous statistical testing to refine the model and accuracy.

 ## Objective